Spiritual Meaning of Mountains in a Dream

 Why Do You Keep Dreaming About Mountains?

 Recurring mountain dreams usually track recurring real-life patterns.
-Major life transitions, unresolved goals, ongoing stress, or a spiritual search that hasn't found its answer yet — all of these can produce persistent mountain imagery.
+Major life transitions, unresolved goals, ongoing stress, or a spiritual search that hasn't found its answer yet can all produce persistent mountain imagery.
 Your brain uses the mountain as a standing metaphor for "the big thing you haven't dealt with yet."

-If the mountains in your dreams keep changing (different sizes, conditions, outcomes), that's a sign your internal process is moving.
-If the same mountain keeps appearing and you never climb it, it's worth asking: what are you circling instead of confronting?
+If the mountains keep changing (different sizes, conditions, outcomes), your internal process is moving.
+If the same mountain keeps appearing and you never climb it, ask yourself: what are you circling instead of confronting?

 FAQ: Mountains in Dreams